 ATV Definition in Canada

-Heading up north to Canada, we were not able to find a nationwide definition of an ATV, but the term is widely used on official websites and documents.
 ATVs are classified as Restricted-Use Vehicles or RUVs, alongside UTVS, dirtbikes, and others.
-The Off-Road Vehicles Act regulates the use of ATVs, which are included in the more comprehensive Off-Road Vehicle (ORV) category.
+The Off-Road Vehicles Act regulates ATVs, included in the more comprehensive Off-Road Vehicle (ORV) category.

 At a province level, we discover more precise definitions of an ATV.
 In the province of Saskatchewan, for instance, the All Terrain Vehicles Act includes a detailed interpretation of what an ATV is and what it is not: